-- 1. Contact the student's teacher to discuss the situation and work with the teacher to arrive at possible solutions.
-Appointments with the teachers will be made by writing a note requesting a conference, emailing, or by calling the school office to ask a teacher to return the call to the parent. - 2.
-If the concern cannot be resolved with the teacher, the parent should then request a conference with the Principal or Assistant Principal.
+1. Contact the student's teacher to discuss the situation and work with the teacher to arrive at possible solutions.
+Appointments with the teachers will be made by writing an email or calling to request a meeting.

+- 2. If the concern cannot be resolved with the teacher, the parent should then request a conference with the Principal and/or Assistant Principal.
 After discussing the situation with both parties, the Principal will act as a facilitator, making every effort to resolve the problem and initiate reconciliation between the two parties. - 3.
 If resolution and reconciliation have not been achieved after discussion with the teacher and Principal, and the parent still feels the issue has not been addressed, the Pastor may be asked to assist in the resolution and reconciliation of the problem.

 Every effort should be made to resolve questions, concerns, and problems at the earliest possible stage in a manner appropriate for Christians.
+Parents are strongly discouraged from using social media or other public forums to address and/or share concerns/problems they may have with SSM students, teachers, staff, administration or the school.
 The SSM administration is eager to work with parents when problems or difficulties arise.

 SSM views a student's education as a partnership between parents and the school.
-Parents and students are expected to comply with the school rules, policies and consequences for inappropriate behavior.
+Parents and students are expected to comply with the school rules, policies, and consequences for inappropriate behavior.
 Parents and students are expected to accept and support the authority of school officials.
-Just as the parent reserves the right to withdraw a child, the school has the right to cancel the enrollment of a student if the administration determines that the parent or student demonstrates a refusal to maintain a partnership with the school.
+Just as the parent reserves the right to withdraw a child, the school has the right to cancel the enrollment of a student if the administration determines that the parent and/or student demonstrates a refusal to maintain a partnership with the school.